motioneye-project/motioneyeos/tools/readme.txt

     a script to create a Buildroot package by scanning a CPAN module description.

+scanpypi
+    a script to create a Buildroot package by scanning a PyPI package description.

 size-stat-compare
     a script to compare the rootfs size between two differnt Buildroot configurations.
 This can be used to identify the size impact of